 5.1.
 Domestic Violence

 Las Vegas Metro Police routinely go undercover in bars and clubs to pretend to solicit prostitution from unsuspecting johns.
-These charges could be detrimental to the accused’s employment prospects, but an attorney may be able to get the charge reduced or dismissed.
-Learn more about the Nevada crime of solicitation of prostitution.
+These charges could be detrimental to your employment prospects, but an attorney may be able to get the charge reduced or dismissed.

 5.3.
 Indecent Exposure